 Poison Candy Apples Recipe: These stunning poison candy apples are surprisingly quick easy and a hauntingly spooky addition to your Halloween treat spread.

-But nothing got as much love as my Candy Apples!
+But nothing got as much love as my Red Candy Apples!
 You all loved the "Take A Bite" tag so I knew I needed to come up with an official Poisoned Candy Apple recipe for my blog.

 Don't let the elegant gleaming shine fool you, these poisoned apples are so easy to make.
 Let's get started!